bioinfo-biols/CIRI-cookbook/source/CIRIquant_1_installation.md

 which CIRIquant
 ```

-## Install CIRIquant and dependencies using conda
+## Install CIRIquant and dependencies using conda (Not recommended)

 Save the following content to a file called environment.yml: